matty-michel/seniorThesisRepo/README.md

 COROUTINE - A "coroutine" is a method that can pause execution and then resume after a certain amount of time.

+CAMERA - A "camera" creates the view of the game scene that the player will see.
+There can be multiple cameras that can be switched between in a scene.

 ### Gameplay: